Esquimalt: History

 The region now known as Esquimalt was settled by First Nations people approximately 4000 years before the arrival of Europeans.
 The treaties of the Hudson's Bay Company (HBC), signed in 1843, refer to these people as the Kosampsom group, though they are now known as the Esquimalt Nation.
-The word Esquimalt is a transliteration of "Ess-whoy-malth," a phrase usually translated as "place of the shoaling waters."
+The origin of the word Esquimalt is uncertain, but it may be a transliteration of "Les qui maux", French for "Those who suffer"; which may reflect the then-Western view of perceiving natives in Turtle Island as "savages" who are incompatible with modern life, whose lifestyle needs to be "fixed" instead of respected.
 The Songhees people (then called Songish), who now have a reserve in Esquimalt, were originally located on the western shore of what is now Victoria Harbour, but were relocated in 1911.
-Both nations spoke a North Straits Salish dialect called Lekwungen (which is also an alternate name for the Songhees).
+Both nations speak a North Straits Salish dialect called Lekwungen (which is also an alternate name for the Songhees).

 The first Europeans to reach Esquimalt were the Spanish expedition of Manuel Quimper in Princesa Real in 1790, with Gonzalo López de Haro and Juan Carrasco as pilotos (equivalent to master).
 Quimper entered and carefully mapped Esquimalt Harbour, which his first mate named Puerto de Córdova after the 46th viceroy of New Spain.
 Quimper claimed the region for Spain and placed a wooden cross on a hill.
 When the Spanish returned later that summer the cross had vanished.
 In 1792 Captain George Vancouver extensively explored the region.
-Following resolution of the Nootka Crisis, control of the region went to the British and the British owned HBC.
+Following resolution of the Nootka Crisis, control of the region went to the British and the British-owned HBC.